yffenim/effy/index.md

 # `whoami`

-### I am a software developer, cybersecurity consultant, personal trainer, grants-writer, and co-founder of an NGO that offers Consent education.
-Not all concurrently.
+### I am a software developer, cybersecurity consultant, and personal trainer.
+Previously, I was a professional grants-writer and co-founder of an NGO that offers Consent education.

 # `lsof`